Kulin nation: People

 At certain times of the year, these nations would meet at Yarra Falls to settle disputes, to trade, and to hold corroborees.

 Diplomacy

-When foreign people passed through or are invited onto tribal lands, the ceremony of Tanderrum – freedom of the bush – is performed.
-This is intended to allow for safe passage and temporary access and use of land and resources by foreign people.
-It is a diplomatic rite involving the landholder's hospitality and a ritual exchange of gifts.
+When foreign people passed through or were invited onto tribal lands, the ceremony of tanderrum – freedom of the bush – was performed.
+This was intended to allow for safe passage and temporary access and use of land and resources by foreign people.
+It was a diplomatic rite involving the landholder's hospitality and a ritual exchange of gifts.